Progress report for SW18-500

 - Bulk density and aggregate stability.
 Measured in top layer (0-15 cm) of soil to evaluate soil compaction and structure.

 - Soil fertility.
 Assessed at CSU for total organic C and N, available P, pH, and electrical conductivity.
 We will also measure permanganate oxidizable C (POXC), an active fraction of soil organic matter that may provide an indicator of organic C accumulation in soils.
-Potentially mineralizable C and N will be assessed via short-term laboratory incubations, to understand potential microbial activity, and release and availability of N for the subsequent crop.
+Potentially mineralizable N will be assessed via short-term laboratory incubations, to understand potential microbial activity, and release and availability of N for the subsequent crop.

 - Crop yields.
 Production data for cash crops will be collected to understand economic impacts of cover crop implementation.
 This will be done at both on-farm and on-station trials.